Frequently Asked Questions about Living on Campus

 One of the primary ways to get involved in your residence hall is through Community Council.
 Every student is automatically a member of their hall’s Community Council.
 It offers each student an opportunity to have a voice in what occurs in the hall, helps set or determine hall policies and helps plan both social and educational programs/activities in the buildings.
 This is a wonderful opportunity to gain leadership and get involved in campus life.

 Family Weekend is planned for September 27th-29th, 2013 on the SCSU Campus.
 There will be a wide variety of activities and events to help families see “life on campus!”
 This is part of Celebrate SCSU and is an annual tradition that you will not want to miss.
 For additional information and to register on-line, please visit the following site. www.stcloudstate.edu/upb

 There are many ways to find out about all the different programs and events that are happening at SCSU.
 Watch for posters/signs on your floor and lobby bulletin boards, attend Community Council and floor meetings, or ask your Community Advisor.
-Also watch Promo TV Channel 8, and the digital display monitors for the weekly Garvey menu and other SCSU sponsored programs and events.
+Also watch the digital display monitors in many of our halls for the weekly Garvey menu and other SCSU sponsored programs and events.